-Home Canning Food safety is the number one point that I can stress in preserving food as we enter the harvest season.
+Home canning food safety is the number one point that I want to stress in preserving food as we enter the harvest season.
 I know some of this I might have mentioned before but this is so important.

 After all, why waste time and money preserving food if it is not healthy to eat.
 Preserving our crops will become a simple task after getting the process down but the process you learn must be the correct one.
 Things like purchasing the right canning equipment, canning jars, jar lids, which process to use for which vegetables or fruits, what about canning meats or baby food; these are all topics we need to discuss.
-Let me stress the importance of cleanliness in canning as in all cooking; keep workspace clean and sanitary as well as all utensils and equipment; it is important to have clean jars.
+Let me stress the importance of cleanliness in canning as in all cooking.
+Keep work space clean and sanitary as well as all utensils and equipment such as the canning jars..

-Many people are considering baby food canning or have already done so successfully.
-This is one thing that I have chosen not to do due to the lack of home canning food safety.
-It only takes a very little amount of bacteria to make a little baby extremely sick; I am not that professional at canning so I never wanted to chance that even though I raised four children.
-Infants that are of the age to eat baby food really do not consume that much at one meal and I never liked to hold a jar over from one meal to the next.
-What I always did with my children, since I always cooked balanced meals for my family, I would smash, mix or grind some of our meal for the baby.
+Many people might be thinking about canning food for their babies or may have already done so.
+This is one thing that I have chosen not to do, due to the lack of home canning food safety.
+It only takes a very little amount of bacteria to make a little baby extremely sick.
+I am not that professional at canning so I never wanted to chance that even though I raised four children.
+Infants that are of the age to eat baby food really do not consume that much at one meal.
+I never liked to hold a jar over from one meal to the next.
+Since I always cooked balanced meals for my family, I would use this food usually to feed the babies.
 I did this for a couple of reasons; one is that I like to bring my canned foods to a boil before anyone eats it and this is especially true for small children or babies.
 The other purpose in this is that there is never leftover baby food to collect any bacteria.
-I know there are a lot of people who are successful in canning baby food but I just do not recommend it to “newbies” learning to can.
+I know there are a lot of people who are successful in canning baby food but I just do not recommend it to “newbies” who are learning to can.

 Home canning food safety depends a lot on proper containers which are carefully prepared.
 As long as I can remember glass jars have been the choice of homemakers.
 I know people today sometimes can in metal cans; I really do not know much about that because it just never appealed to me.
 I like my food being in glass; I think it is healthier and I love the look of these pretty canned jars setting on the shelves.
 These jars cannot be just any jars; no leftover mayonnaise jars, peanut butter jars or the like of them.
 They must be jars made especially for this process.
 You can use them from year to year but they must be carefully checked each time you use them for any cracks or chips; all over the jars and around the rim which will prevent them from sealing.